MyHubAlex/feathers-guide/offline/owndata-ownnet.md

 own-net queues the net change for each record.
 If a record is patched 5 times, own-net queues the record contents after the last of the changes.
 If a record created, patched and finally removed, the remote service will not see the mutations at all. own-net reduces the load on the remote service.

+Once the queue is processed, a snapshot refreshes the client service's data.

 ## Last Mutation Wins Strategy